HSBC names Brendan Nelson chairman in surprise move

 HSBC shares were mostly flat in Hong Kong in the early afternoon session on Wednesday (Dec 3), in line with the morning trading ahead of the announcement of Nelson’s appointment.

-In his remarks at the FT’s Global banking summit in London on Tuesday, Elhedery said Nelson did not want to commit to the job for six to nine years at the current stage of his career.
+In his remarks at the Financial Times’ Global Banking Summit in London on Tuesday, Elhedery said Nelson did not want to commit to the job for six to nine years at the current stage of his career.
 HSBC did not immediately comment on Elhedery’s remark.

 Elhedery took over as HSBC CEO in September 2024 and has since launched a sweeping restructuring of the bank, slashing back its presence in Western markets, cutting out layers of management and doubling down on a strategic pivot to Asia.